 It was a nice evening and since there was a tram stop right outside the restaurant, we took the tram back to the Sultanahmed area.
 There, we hopped off and checked out a few shops.

-One of them had beautifully embroidered pillow cases and the guy manning the shop immediately walked over and asked in English which ones I was interested in.
+One of them had beautifully embroidered pillowcases and the guy manning the shop immediately walked over and asked in English which ones I was interested in.
 I expressed surprise that he spoke English so well, and he began rattling off all the other languages he spoke: “Turkish, Arabic, Farsi, Dari…” I stopped him at Dari and asked where he was from.
-He was from Afghanistan and when I told him we were too, his demeanor changed and he instantly warmed up to us.
+It turns out he was Afghan and when I told him we were too, his demeanor changed and he instantly warmed up to us.
 He explained that a lot of times when Afghan tourists come around, they identify themselves by the country they live in and not their ethnicity.
 He expressed how proud he was to have met fellow Afghans who were not ashamed of where they were from.

 If you are visiting Istanbul, make it a point to stroll around Old Town at night.
 You will be surrounded by lots of people, you might score a good deal on discounted merchandise, and you’ll see the city through a whole other lense.